FelixKratz/SketchyBar/README.md

 * Overlay as many graphs as wanted, like system cpu usage and user cpu usage in one figure
 * Individual refresh frequencies for each widget
 * Let items subscribe to system events (e.g. space changed, etc.) for their refresh action
-* Create custom events and trigger them externaly
+* Create custom events and trigger them externally
 * "click" events for the widgets, where a script can be specified to run on a mouse click
 * Cache the scripts in RAM to reduce I/O operations
 * Offset the bar from its original location, rounded corners and background blur